Rick Grimes: Alexandria (2009–2011)

 On the way to the capital, they find out that their mission is bogus as Eugene Porter has been lying to them about the cure.
-They decide to still push on to D.C. because of their close proximity, and they find out that the capital is as infested just as the other major cities.
-However, despite these set backs, they are recruited by Aaron to stay in a secluded and secure township on the outskirts of Washington, called the Alexandria Safe-Zone.
+They decide to still push on to D.C. because of their close proximity, and they find out that the capital is just as infested as the other major cities.
+Despite these set backs, they are recruited by Aaron to stay in a secluded and secure township on the outskirts of Washington, called the Alexandria Safe-Zone.
 Each person tries to find a semblance of real life, but Rick doesn't trust the leader of the town, former U.S. Congressman Douglas Monroe.
 Rick soon becomes the Constable of the Safe-Zone, attempting to keep the peace in the town, but is eventually forced to kill Peter Anderson, a man who was abusing his wife and child and soon murdered Regina Monroe, Douglas' wife, during an assassination attempt on Rick's life.
 Rick having been through so much since the prison, slowly starts resuming more leadership-like roles until finally Rick assumes leadership of the Alexandria Safe-Zone, after Douglas soon finds himself losing his grip on life, and his leadership position exacerbating as a result of this.
 The town becomes endangered after a scavenging group's attack attracts a nearby horde of walkers that quickly breach the town's defensive walls.
 Morgan and Jessie are two of several casualties in the distress of the situation.
 As the survivors fight for their lives, several people are killed and Rick's son is grievously wounded by a gunshot to the head.
 Using the combined strength of all of those remaining in the community, the survivors fend off the horde and Rick tends to Carl, whose condition is very dire.
-Following the attack, however, Rick concludes that the undead can be beaten if the survivors put their differences aside and work together.
-Rick mentions that this is the first time in a very long time that he has hope for the future.
+Following the attack, Rick concludes that the undead can be beaten if the survivors put their differences aside and work together.
+Rick mentions that this is the first time in very long that he has hope for the future.
 Rick's mindset on survival changes and he gradually develops an optimistic outlook on the community and its true potential.
-Later, Carl wakes up from his coma, initially with minor amnesia.
-Rick worries that the son he knew is gone, as he shows no grief over Lori's loss.
-A small insurrection is later formed, but the situation is defused without bloodshed and Rick forgives the transgressors.
-Rick and Andrea continue to bond and become very close concerning Carl in his coma.
+Later, Carl wakes up from his coma with minor amnesia.
+Rick worries that the son he knew is gone, as he shows no grief over the loss of Lori.
+A small insurrection is later formed but defused without bloodshed and Rick forgives the transgressors.
+Rick and Andrea continue to become very close concerning Carl in his coma.
 Andrea develops feelings for Rick.
-However, Rick resists out of fear of what might happen to him in the event of her death.
+Rick resists out of fear of what might happen to him in the event of her death.